exsilium/ogy/README.md

 ROM hacking is tedious process as it requires technical knowledge to build understanding of an otherwise undocumented and closed system - how the game works, where and how assets are stored and how the game engine interacts with them.
 All this knowledge needs to be built up prior to implementing any kind of changes and modifications to the game.

-The goal of this project is to provide a tool and some understanding on how TF6 keeps and handles the Yu-Gi-Oh! card descriptions.
-It is based mostly on other people's work  and findings but efforts are done to keep the sources referenced from where the information is gathered.
+The goal of this project is to provide a unified tool that simplifies the entire .ISO to .ISO modification workflow.
+Ogy integrates the extraction, conversion, and rebundling processes into a single solution, eliminating the need for separate utilities or projects.
+Additionally, the project offers insights into how TF6 stores and manages Yu-Gi-Oh! card descriptions.
+While this information is primarily based on the work and findings of others, every effort has been made to properly reference the sources from which the information is gathered.

-Tooling in this project is built using TypeScript for static typing and cross-platform support.
+This project is built with TypeScript, chosen for its static typing and cross-platform compatibility.

 ### Disclaimer